 Frequent vacuuming or removal of rugs

-Pollen reduction: Be aware of pollen levels and limit your exposure on high days: Stay indoors and keep windows closed.Consider using an air purifier inside.Do not dry clothes outside.Shower when you get home.
+Reducing pollen contact: Use news reports or online resources to track pollen levels in you area.
+If your allergen is high: Stay indoors and keep windows closed.Consider using an air purifier inside.Do not dry clothes outside.Shower when you get home.
 Keep clothes contaminated with pollen out of the bedroom.

-General reduction techniques: Use petroleum jelly on the nostrils.
+General steps that may reduce contact with allergen: Use petroleum jelly on the nostrils.
 The jelly may catch some of the allergens before they pass into the nose.
 Nasal filters—Device inserted into the nostrils that can filter allergens before they reach the nose.A Neti Pot, nasal sinus rinse, or saline nasal spray may help clear irritants from the nasal passage after exposure.
 It may also help loosen congestion.

 Though reducing allergens can help, it is not possible to completely eliminate all allergens.
 Other treatments may help reduce the body's reaction to the allergen:

-Medications can help to minimize the reaction of the immune system to reduce symptoms like swelling and mucous production.
-They may be given alone or in combination.
+Medications can help to decrease the reaction of the immune system.
+This will lead to fewer and less severe symptoms like swelling and mucous.
+These medications may be given alone or in combination.
 Options include: Nasal corticosteroid (glucocorticoid)—often considered most effective for allergic rhinitisAntihistamine—may be pills taken by mouth or as nasal spray

 Other medications that may be added include: Nasal mast cell stabilizersLeukotriene receptor antagonistsAnticholinergics